LennonLab/mutual-dorm/README.md

 ![cell field gif](CompuCell3D/screenshots/MutualDorm_cc3d_08_30_2021_17_26_37/cellfield.gif)

-*Fig.7: CompuCell3D animation of the spatial model showing dynamics over 1000 timesteps of A (blue) and B (green) cells, as well as dormant A (red) and B (yellow) cells, on a 2-dimensional plane.
+*Fig.8: CompuCell3D animation of the spatial model showing dynamics over 1000 timesteps of A (blue) and B (green) cells, as well as dormant A (red) and B (yellow) cells, on a 2-dimensional plane.
 Black edges are present to distinguish between cells.*

 Let the densities of A and B cells be $N_A$ and $N_B$.
 These population densities oscillate over time between $1000$ and $2000$ individuals such that the densities of both cell types are out of phase (Fig.8).
 When $N_A$ increases, $N_B$ in turn decreases, and the reciprocal also is true.
 This same pattern is apparent with the dormant populations of A and B ($D_A$ and $D_B$), though the dormant populations are much higher, generally oscillating between $3000$ and $4000$ individuals.

 ![cell densities plot](CompuCell3D/screenshots/MutualDorm_cc3d_08_30_2021_17_26_37/celldensities.png)

-*Fig.8: Densities of all cell types of the animated simulation above.
+*Fig.9: Densities of all cell types of the animated simulation above.
 The colors of the curves match the colors of the cells.*

 ## Future Directions

 ### Non-spatial model

-In its present form, this non-spatial model contains several unanticipated behaviors.
-Namely, dormancy should have some effect on the model's behavior.
-While environmental stochasticity is implemented, it does not change simulation dynamics in an appreciable manner.
-More testing will be necessary to incorporate this vital feature of the model.
-Additionally, parameter tuning will be necessary to find a reasonable cost of mutualism to find realistic values that allow for stable mutualisms to form.
-Discovering if dormancy can alter how feasible mutualism is with varying costs will be essential moving forward.
+While stochastic dormancy is working as intended, the current parameters for responsive dormancy make the individuals too sensitive to resource concentrations.
+This function currently takes the form of $p_r=\frac{1}{1+R}$, where $p_r$ is the probability of resuscitation.
+This should be generalized to $p_r=\frac{\alpha}{\beta+R}$, and an array of values for both $\alpha$ and $\beta$ should be tested to optimize performance.
+A similar generalization could occur

+Evolution of the mutualistic trait value was briefly explored here, but more thorough tests of evolution of the trait with and without dormancy, as well as with and without environmental stochasticity, are necessary.
+This can be accomplished through job submissions for parameter sweeps.
+Additional sweeps can be used to explore where different parameters (cost of mutualism, degree of environmental stochasticity, population size, inflow of resources) lead to different outcomes: partner coexistence, maintenance of mutualism, and/or dominance of cheating.

+Finally, this model is fairly abstract, and many changes could be made to resemble the lab's set of Bacillus auxotrophs more closely.
+Such decisions include the following: making dormancy and cell division mutually exclusive so that dormancy cannot occur directly after division; changing the resource model to more closely resemble the Kost auxotroph setup; more specific and realistic source of environmental disturbances besides explicit resources, such as desication; and randomization of the order of the internal cell processes.
+Additionally, the model could made more flexible to allow for only one partner to have dormancy.

 ### Spatial model